Interpolation and duality in algebras of multipliers on the ball: Interpolation sets

 \section{Interpolation sets}

 Let $\cH$ be a regular unitarily invariant space.
 We say that a compact set $E \subset \partial \bB_d$ is an \emph{interpolation set} for $A(\cH)$ if the restriction map $A(\cH) \to C(E)$ is surjective.
 Theorem \ref{thm:Bishop}, or already Theorem \ref{thm:pick_peak_general}, implies in particular that every $\Mult(\mathcal{H})$-totally null set is an interpolation set for $A(\mathcal{H})$.
-We will establish the converse.
+We will establish the converse under the assumption that there exist non-empty $\Mult(\mathcal{H})$-totally null sets at all.

-Recall that a linear map $\Phi: X \to Y$ between operator spaces is said to be \emph{completely surjective} if there exists a constant $C > 0$ so that for all $n \in \bN$ and for all $y \in M_n(Y)$, there exists $x \in M_n(X)$ with $\Phi^{(n)}(x) = y$ and $\|y\| \le C \|x\|$.
+Recall that a linear map $\Phi: X \to Y$ between operator spaces is said to be \emph{completely surjective} if there exists a constant $C > 0$ so that for all $n \in \bN$ and for all $y \in M_n(Y)$, there exists $x \in M_n(X)$ with $\Phi^{(n)}(x) = y$ and $\|x\| \le C \|y\|$.

 \begin{lem} Let $\cA$ be a complete unital operator algebra, let $X$ be a compact Hausdorff space and let $\Phi: \cA \to C(X)$ be a unital homomorphism. \begin{enumerate}[label=\normalfont{(\alph*)}] \item If $\Phi$ is surjective, then $\Phi$ is completely surjective. \item If $\Phi$ is a quotient map, then $\Phi$ is a complete quotient map. \end{enumerate} \end{lem}